lynnfaraday/aresmush.com/tutorials/config/server.md

 2. Edit `server.yml`.
 4. Shutdown and restart the game.
 (See the tutorials at [aresmush.com](http://www.aresmush.com) if you need help doing this.)

+{% note %}
-{% include note.html content="Server setting changes will not take effect until the game is restarted." %}
+Server setting changes will not take effect until the game is restarted.
+{% endnote %}

 ## Advanced Server Options